l33tn00b/quagga_on_RPi/README.md

   !make it belong to the backbone ip ospf area 0.0.0.0
-  !it is a point-to-point connection (between us and !the main office location VPN server) ip ospf network point-to-point interface tun0 ip ospf network point-to-point
+  !it is a point-to-point connection (between us and !the main office location VPN server) No broadcast network. ip ospf network point-to-point interface tun0 ip ospf network point-to-point